-Birds, Hampshire and Isle of Wight Wildlife Trust, and Chichester Harbour Conservancy have agreed to support a mitigation strategy (Interim Solent Recreation Mitigation Strategy) developed to meet the requirements of the Conservation of Habitats and Species Regulations 2010 (as amended).
+- In order to deal with the effects of new housing a partnership of thirteen Solent local planning authorities, Natural England, Royal Society for the Protection of Birds, Hampshire and Isle of Wight Wildlife Trust, and Chichester Harbour Conservancy have agreed to support a mitigation strategy (Interim Solent Recreation Mitigation Strategy) developed to meet the requirements of the Conservation of Habitats and Species Regulations 2010 (as amended).
 The Strategy addresses the effects on the SPAs of new housing on or near to the Solent coastline.
-Residential development within 5.6km of protected coasts. resulting in a net increase in dwellings4, will be asked to contribute an appropriate amount towards avoidance and mitigation schemes in the Solent area.
+Residential development within 5.6km of protected coasts, resulting in a net increase in dwellings4, will be asked to contribute an appropriate amount towards avoidance and mitigation schemes in the Solent area.
 Based on the research behind the Strategy and advice from Natural England, development which would result in additional dwellings within 5.6 kilometres of the Solent SPAs is likely to have a significant effect unless evidence specific to the development shows otherwise.
 Winchester City Council will therefore seek a contribution for every net additional dwelling within 5.6km of the SPAs unless the developer can demonstrate to the satisfaction of Winchester City Council and Natural England that it will provide alternative measures which will fully mitigate the impact of the development.
-The North Whiteley and Welborne developments are expected to fall into this category.

-- 7.13 Some schemes may need to provide mitigation measures in addition to making the financial contribution in order to ensure effective avoidance / mitigation of impacts on the SPA(s), and may need to also address other impacts not covered by the Strategy.
+The North Whiteley and Welborne developments are expected to fall into this category. - 7.13 Some schemes may need to provide mitigation measures in addition to making the financial contribution in order to ensure effective avoidance / mitigation of impacts on the SPA(s), and may need to also address other impacts not covered by the Strategy.
 Winchester City Council, with advice from Natural England, will consider the mitigation requirements for such development proposals on a case-by-case basis.
-Developers are encouraged to hold early discussions with the local planning authority on the mitigation needed for their scheme. - 7.14 The full approach agreed is set out in the Interim Solent Recreation Mitigation Strategy published in December 2014.
+Developers are encouraged to hold early discussions with the local planning authority on the mitigation needed for their scheme. - 7.14 The full approach agreed is set out in the Interim Solent Recreation Mitigation Strategy published in December 2014 and the City Council is working with the partnership towards a definitive mitigation strategy.
 The contributions collected will be used to implement the Strategy and will enable housing proposals to meet the requirements of the Habitat Regulations.